New Job, New Commute

 Forget Me Not

 The integrated front and rear lighting is a huge benefit as well.
 No more worrying about forgetting to remove or reattach lights.
-They’re always there, always fully juiced, and much brighter than my lights on my other bike.
+They’re always there, always fully juiced, and much brighter than the lights on my other bike.
 Lastly, the integrated AXA lock is amazing.
 I feel so much more secure leaving my bike with the sturdy hub lock, especially with the handy chain lock that integrates with it perfectly.
 And, when I’m not using the chain lock, I keep it tucked in the straps on the rear rack.
 Everything I need is on the bike and I don’t have to remember a thing.

 Biking Made Better

 Since getting the Arroyo in mid-October of last year, I’ve put over 800 miles on it.
 More often than not, my car sits in my driveway, gathering pollen and spiderwebs, and I’m getting gas maybe every other month.
 This bike has been truly transformative for how I get around, for bringing joy back into my commute, and for giving me an instant mental escape whenever I need a minute to decompress.
 I never thought I would get an electric bike, but I’m so happy I did.
 Learn more about electric commuter bikes.